Christopher Wenner: Awards and honours

 On 22 November 2019, Wenner was awarded the Order of Timor-Leste by President Francisco Guterres.
 In 2000 he won the Rory Peck award for his reports.

 Personal life

 Wenner was a father of four, and ran his own production company while continuing his career in journalism.
 In April 2012, it was reported that he had been receiving treatment for throat cancer.
-On 28 October 2021, former East Timor President José Ramos-Horta announced that Wenner had died from cancer at a hospital in Brisbane, Australia, at the age of 66.
+On 28 October 2021, the President of Timor-Leste, José Ramos-Horta, announced that Wenner had died from cancer at a hospital in Brisbane, Australia, at the age of 66.